-(2) Severance upon a Change of Control for Mr. Beebe under the Executive Change of Control Agreement equals severance pay in lump sum, an amount equal to three (3) times the average of the aggregate annual compensation paid during the three (3) fiscal years of the Company immediately preceding the Change of Control.
+(2) Severance upon a Change of Control for Mr. Beebe equals severance pay in lump-sum, an amount equal to three times the average of the aggregate annual compensation paid during the three fiscal years of the Company immediately preceding the Change of Control.